 I’ve only ever called one recipe “the best ever” and it was these gluten-free brownies.
 I felt a bit ridiculous doing it, but the reviewers agreed with me that the title was justified and I think if you make these cookies, you’ll agree that they really are the perfect oatmeal raisin cookies. :)

 I’m working on a more nutritious grain-free oatmeal raisin cookie recipe, but until that happens, here’s my not-so-healthy gluten-free version!
+Update: I now have a recipe for paleo oatmeal cookies that people are loving!

 If you don’t need these oatmeal cookies to be gluten-free, you can use whole wheat, white whole wheat or whole spelt flour in place of the first four ingredients (rice flour through xanthan gum).
 I also just tested these cookies with all-purpose flour and that works just as well!